 What treatments are available for OCD?

-If I take medicine:
+If I take medication:

 How long will it take to work?What benefits can I expect?What side effects should I look for?Should I try counseling, as well?